EBB2675/schema-studio/README.md

 - **UML cards**: Section name, attributes (quantity name, dtype, shape, cardinality), and optional methods.
 - **Doc panel**: Click a class to see its docstring; click a quantity in the panel to see its docstring.
+- **Under-the-hood panel**:
+  - Click a class to see which **normalize methods** and **module-level helpers** the viewer can associate with that section.
+  - Information is derived from `nomad-simulations` via a small introspection/indexing step in the backend.
 - **Branch comparison**: Choose two Git branches and render the diff with visual highlights.
 - **Namespace filtering**: Limit traversal to a base namespace; optionally include cross-module links.